 - Details of apparatus (if applicable with manufacture’s name and address) and or drugs/chemicals used.
 Use generic name/s of drugs/ chemicals along with dose (s) and route(s) of administration

-Statistics should clearly include the tests applied along with statistical software package used with version.
+Statistics should clearly include the tests applied along with the statistical software package used with version.

 For patients, age, sex with mean age ± standard deviation must be given.
-Statistical method must be mentioned and specify any general computer program used.
+The statistical method must be mentioned and specify any general computer program used.

 Results: The results should justify your claims.
 This section should summarize your results through text, graphs and tables and figures, report your statistical findings.
 Avoid repetitions of data shown through tables and figures in the text.

 Discussion: The purpose of the discussion is to interpret and describe the significance of your findings in light of what was already known about the research problem being investigated, and to explain any new understanding or fresh insights about the problem after you've taken the findings into consideration.
 It must be mentioned whether the hypothesis mentioned in the article is true, false or no conclusions can be derived.
 Strengths and limitations should be mentioned at the end of this section.

 Conclusion(s): Briefly summarize the net findings of your study without overemphasizing them.
 It should not include any findings/benefits not mentioned in the results.